 Kaydon Court Flats were developed at the beginning of a changing system of ownership that allowed for flats in multi-unit buildings to be purchased by individual share-holders.
 From the early 1950s it was possible to purchase part of a property using a co-operative system of members, each buying a share in a Corporation which owned the property.
 This came to be known as an Own-Your-Own purchase.
 It gave the purchaser a self-contained property (interior), while exteriors, service zones and yards were held by a corporation, in this case Kaydon Court Pty Ltd. Other examples of this Own-Your-Own system include Parklands and Power Court flats, both in Hawthorn, and in St Kilda the celebrated Greyfriars, designed and developed by the entrepreneurial architect Bernard Evans.
 Greyfriars was the first use of the own-your-own system and was lauded in the newspapers for this approach.
-In 1960 the Transfer of Land Act legislated individual ownership of property according to plans approved by Councils, and this later developed into the Strata Titles Act 1967, which corrected deficiencies of the previous Act.
-The Strata Titles Act effectively saw the end of the Own-Your-Own system although there are complexes (such as Kaydon Court) which still continue under this system.
+In 1960 the Transfer of Land Act legislated individual ownership of property according to plans approved by Councils, and this later Titles Act effectively saw the end of the Own-Your-Own system although there are complexes (such as Kaydon Court) which still continue under this system.

-12 Argus, 29 October 1953, p12
+Argus, 29 October 1953, p12